-An online Master of Science in Project Management or an online MBA in Project Management is an investment in one’s own future and career.
+An online Master in Project Management or an online MBA in Project Management is an investment in one’s own future and career.

 Organizations in every industry need project managers to lead each phase of a project to ensure a project meets business goals in a timely, cost-efficient manner.
 An individual with a master’s degree in project management has the skills and knowledge companies in just about every industry seek.